BraulioH115/Labs-and-Projects/Process Management and Scheduling.md

 *Zombie Process Behavior*:

--We killed the child process and kept the parent running.
+- We killed the child process and kept the parent running.
 The result:

---The child process entered a zombie state.
+-- The child process entered a zombie state.

---The parent remained active.
+-- The parent remained active.

 Command used: